Chen-Tang-2015/office-content-pr/Mac Office/articles/Introduction.md

 ***Applies to:*** *Excel for Mac | PowerPoint for Mac | Word for Mac | Office 2016 for Mac*

-If you're developing apps for Office for Mac, you can use most of the same objects that are available in VBA for Office.
+If you're authoring Macros for Office for Mac, you can use most of the same objects that are available in VBA for Office.
 For information about VBA for Excel, PowerPoint, and Word, see the following:

 - [Excel VBA reference](https://msdn.microsoft.com/EN-US/library/ee861528.aspx)
 - [PowerPoint VBA reference](https://msdn.microsoft.com/EN-US/library/ee861525.aspx)